- Strategic Plan

 The Experimental Therapeutics fellowship (NS-07338) at the University of Rochester is the only NIH funded fellowship specifically aimed at developing clinical and translational researchers in neurology.
-The program has been continuously funded since 1989 and since that time has trained over 60 fellows who are now at over 20 institutions.
-All fellows completing the program have secured grant funding as part of their training with many receiving multiple grants.
+The program has been continuously funded since 1989 and since that time has trained over 70 fellows who are now at over 20 institutions.
+Virtually all fellows completing the program have secured grant funding as part of their training with many receiving multiple grants.

 - Clinical training – While the fellowship’s focus is research, you will receive excellent clinical training in the subspecialty of your choice.
-The University of Rochester has national and international leaders in neuromuscular disease, movement disorders, neuromuscular diseases, stroke, epilepsy, HIV, dementia, multiple sclerosis, neuro-oncology, and pediatric neurology.
+The University of Rochester has national and international leaders in neuromuscular diseases, movement disorders, epilepsy, HIV, dementia, multiple sclerosis, neuro-oncology, neurocortical care, vascular neurology, and pediatric neurology.

 - Independent research projects – Fellows may come with their own research projects that they want to continue, or during the course of their fellowship, fellows develop new research interests.
 To help pursue these ideas, fellows are mentored and expected to write their own grants.
-Fellows in the program have successfully received NIH career development (K) awards, American Academy of Neurology fellowships, and NIH Loan Repayment awards.
+Fellows in the program have successfully competed for NIH career development (K) awards, American Academy of Neurology fellowships, NIH Loan Repayment awards and foundation awards.

 This training program draws upon the strengths of: